-I read women who place blame on other women for not being chipper enough – and then say that attitude is all-important, and that if attitude were improved, then all (good) things would follow.
+I certainly read comments and commentary by women who place blame on other women for not being chipper enough.
+They suggest that attitude is all-important, and that if attitude were improved, then all (good) things would come to pass.

-I would debate that point – and suggest that many variables come into play: medical issues, age, where you live, family and other support systems, financial status, health of your kids, job situation, “ex” situation.
-And none of this is static; it’s all subject to change.
-And a bit of luck.
+While I agree that a positive attitude is helpful (and inviting), I would debate that point and suggest that many variables come into play: medical issues, age, where you live, family and other support systems, financial status, health of your kids, job situation, “ex” situation.
+And none of this is static; it’s all subject to change, and of course a bit of luck.

 I read women who depict post-divorce life as a breath of fresh air, as a renewal of freedom, as better than life previously.
 We who process their words cannot know the extent to which this is a choice to emphasize the positive (rather than treading in the quicksand), or an overwhelming reality after unbearable disappointment.

 Independence, Dependence, Romance Revisited

 I might add that one or two years beyond separation or divorce you feel very differently than five years out, or eight years out.
 Moreover, timing for romantic encounters is pertinent; the 30-year old divorcée is in a different position from the 50-year old or 60-year old.
 You may indeed find that you’re content, or as expressed in this Huff Post column, that you are enough.

 Or with time, you may want something more.
 Another chance.
 A different sort of chance.